 The manufacturing industry has been the backbone of America ever since the Industrial Revolution in the early nineteenth century.
 It has helped us through two world wars and has shaped the technological landscape that we see today.
 As one of the most necessary industries in the world, we all depend on it in one form or another.

-No matter what type of sober living program.
-Confirm BioSciences can help.
-We carry popular drug testing products used by many sober homes and facilities, including instant urine tests , and instant saliva test kits, and even test kits for synthetic drugs.
+No matter what type of manufacturing facility you operate, Confirm BioSciences can help.
+We carry popular drug testing products used by many manufacturing companies including instant urine tests, and instant saliva test kits and even drug screening kits for synthetic drugs.

 Manufacturing has been a staple of importance for producing all of the items we see and use today.
 However, it is not without its costs.
 According to the Bureau of Labor Statistics, a total of 4,609 fatal occupational injuries happened in 2011 with manufacturing listed as one of the riskiest industries.
 Employees in this industry are exposed to a number of risks including working with heavy/dangerous machinery, exposure to harmful chemicals, slips/falls, among others.
 With so many risks in the manufacturing industry, it is not hard to see why employers choose to offer a safer work environment through effective drug and alcohol testing.